Contact your insurer and try to resolve the problem with your insurer directly.

 You can also take out additional cover to supplement Overseas Student Health Cover, such as international travel insurance.

-You must buy Overseas Student Health Cover (OSHC) before you arrive in Australia and it must match the period you plan to study in Australia.
+You must buy Overseas Student Health Cover (OSHC) before you arrive in Australia and it must match the visa period.
+If you extend your visa while in Australia, you must purchase additional insurance.

 You need to show evidence of having taken out Overseas Student Health Cover (OSHC) when you apply for your student visa.